 What version of NFS is required for remote storage use?

-XenServer requires NFS Version 3 over TCP for remote storage use.
-NFS v4 and NFS over UDP are not currently supported by XenServer.
+XenServer requires NFSv3 or NFSv4 over TCP for remote storage use.
+NFS over UDP is not currently supported by XenServer.

 Can I use software-based NFS running on a general-purpose server for remote shared storage?